mariacjones1/build-fitness/README.md

 - Sets and reps use integer fields with a minimum value of 1 and a maximum value of 10 (sets) and 30 (reps), to prevent users from entering negative, decimal or too-high numbers.
 - Users who select the 'Delete workout' button will be directed to a page asking them to confirm the deletion, giving them the option to cancel if they change their mind or selected the option by mistake.
 - After creating a new workout, users will be redirected to the homepage, where they should see their new workout as the first card under 'Recently added workouts'.
 After editing a workout, users will be redirected back to that workout page where they can see the changes they have made.
 After deleting a workout, users will be redirected to the homepage.
+- Any admin can edit or delete any existing workout, as only a limited number of users will have the necessary permissions.

 ![Create workout](/documentation/screenshots/create_workout.png)
 ![Create workout - add exercise and submit](/documentation/screenshots/create_workout_2.png)